NaimAyat/UCLA_CSM151B/Chapter4.md

   4. 5 bits for destination register `rd`
   5. 5 bits for shift amount `shamt`.
 If no shift necessary, this is 00000
   6. 6 bits for `funct`, this defines which function will be performed on the registers
-## R-Type add Datapath walk through
+## R-Type `add` Datapath Walkthrough
 1. Load 32-bit instruction from memory, from the address stored in the program counter (PC)
    * This address is also used to calculate the address of the next instruction
-2. The opcode goes to the control unit, which decodes the bits and chooses which path will be used
+2. The opcode goes to the Control unit, which decodes the bits and chooses which path will be used
    1. RegDest gets a high signal to tell the multiplexer that feeds the register file that 3 registers are being used
    2. ALUOp set to high to signify to the ALU control unit what data needs to be passed
    3. RegWrite set to high to signify that data must be written to a register